openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

-  5. The Messaging Menu “ Another controversial indicator¦ Currently it™s working with Empathy (patched with libindicate on GNOME:Ayatana), xchat, evolution and gwibber.
+  5. The Messaging Menu â€“ Another controversial indicatorâ€¦ Currently itâ€™s working with Empathy (patched with libindicate on GNOME:Ayatana), xchat, evolution and gwibber.
 Other applications like pidgin are known to work up to a certain point.
 This indicator grabs any incoming messaging and alerts the user for it.
-It™s not really that bad once you get used to it (takes a couple of hours).
+Itâ€™s not really that bad once you get used to it (takes a couple of hours).

-Additionally to this, Notify OSD is also available for openSUSE 11.4, and doesn™t require any extra repository. openSUSE 11.4 ships with a version of Notify OSD that allows the user to skin/theme it in several ways.
-This behavior isn™t enabled on Ubuntu and relies on a patched refused by upstream by Roman Sokuchev.
+Additionally to this, Notify OSD is also available for openSUSE 11.4, and doesnâ€™t require any extra repository. openSUSE 11.4 ships with a version of Notify OSD that allows the user to skin/theme it in several ways.
+This behavior isnâ€™t enabled on Ubuntu and relies on a patched refused by upstream by Roman Sokuchev.
 The development project for this package is GNOME:Apps, and my thanks to Vincent Untz and Dominique L. for helping with the process.